curl/everything-curl/http-cookies.md

 to *read* cookies from a file.
 Oftentimes you want both.

-When curl writes cookies to this file, it will save all known cookies including those that are session cookies.
-Without a given lifetime. curl itself has no notion of a session and it doesn't know when a session ends so it will not flush session cookies unless you tell it to.
+When curl writes cookies to this file, it will save all known cookies including those that are session cookies (without a given lifetime). curl itself has no notion of a session and it doesn't know when a session ends so it will not flush session cookies unless you tell it to.